 Mountain biking, high ropes challenge courses, outdoor living skills, canoeing, kayaking, paddle boarding, rock climbing, caving, tubing, canoeing, outdoor survival skills and archery, and more.

-Movie making, rocketry, wacky lab, Horizons farm, garden, drones and more.
+Movie making, rocketry, wacky lab, Horizons farm, garden, Dungeons and Dragons, and more.

 Basketball, volleyball, soccer, tennis, team sports, ultimate frisbee, yoga, and more.